This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - 1 tablespoon chili powder

-- Optional toppings: grated cheese, sour cream or Greek yogurt, diced avocados, a squeeze of lime, and/or fresh cilantro
+- Optional toppings: grated cheese*, sour cream or Greek yogurt*, diced avocados, a squeeze of lime, and/or fresh cilantro, crushed tortilla chips, hot sauce or salsa

-- 3) Shred beef with a fork before serving, if desired.
+- Shred the beef with two forks before serving, if desired.
+Taste and season with more salt and pepper, as needed.
 Add optional toppings of choice and serve warm.